By Frank Troise

 “…Render therefore unto Caesar the things which are Caesar’s; and unto God the things that are God’s” —Matthew 22:21

-Financial luminaries Ray Dalio, Jamie Dimon and Howard Marks have made public comments regarding Bitcoin that have come under significant market criticism.
+Financial luminaries CRay Dalio, Jamie Dimon and Howard Marks have made public comments regarding Bitcoin that have come under significant market criticism.
 Are they right?
 Or as established incumbents, are they protecting their base?

 I want to discuss here today five variables which traders, prop desks, and hedge funds openly discuss; focusing mainly on the hegemony of the US dollar as a reserve currency.

 - Why is there Bitcoin volatility/appreciation in the market wherein all other asset classes have seen volatility decline (hence the advent of risk premia)?
 The answer is simple.
-There are four primary investors in today’s market: the Federal Reserve, Bank of Japan, European Central Bank, and People’s Bank of China.
+There are four primary investors in today’s market: the Federal Reserve, Bank of Japan, European Central Bank, and the People’s Bank of China.
 One could easily argue that Bitcoin’s volatility, and sudden appreciation, are a consequence of a lack of central bank participation.

 - How do we define money?
 As Richard Jerram, chief economist at Bank of Singapore, aptly wrote: “Money must have three characteristics: a medium of exchange, a unit of account, and a store of value.
 At the moment crypto-currencies fulfill none of these roles.